rgrannell1/RHighlight/README.md

 ### 2.3 Footer

-After the body of your document you need to call the highlighter code.
+After the body of your document you need to call the highlighter.
 Generally you will use `.highlight_r_code` to highlight all the elements on a page matching a jQuery selector.

-You can use a selector of your choice, but a simple method is to use a class selector like ".myRCodeClass".
-The callback function takes the highlighted code as a string, and lets you wrap the code in html of your choice.
+You can use a selector of your choice, but for most cases a class selector like ".myRCodeClass" will suffice.
+The callback takes the highlighted code as a string, and lets you wrap the code in html of your choice.
 You will probably want to use the same tag your R code was initially wrapped in.